srobotta/moodle-report_ldapaccounts/README.md

 Therefore, there is a need to detect such users and disable or delete them from Moodle once they do not yet exist in the LDAP anymore.
 The CLI script should automate the process e.g. at each start of a new term.

+### Create new accout

+Another use case where the plugin came in use, is the creation of accounts whenever a new user appears in the LDAP.
+In general, an account is automatically created once the new user tries to login via Shibboleth/SSO and there exists no Moodle account yet for the user.
+However, teachers or administration staff cannot enrol a user into a course unless the user has not yet tried a login.
+With the automatic creation of the account once the user exists in the LDAP directory (the IDS), the user is automatically created and can also enrolled in courses without having him to become active.

+The sonchronization of the user accounts is done via a Moodle Task but can also be done via a command line script.
+New users are searched via the peoperty `createTimestamp`, a standard field that exists in LDAP.
+After a run the current time is stored in a Moodle plugin setting and the next time only newer created accounts are queried in LDAP.

 ## Installation